monoxideboi/steam-cf-worker/README.md

 ## Usage
 Just use fetch to get the contents of your REST api.
 The json object return has three objects, games, currentgame, and recentgames.

+Appologies for the horrendous casing and variable names, I didnt choose them

 ### games
 Returns an object for each of the IDs you put in.
 The key is whatever game ID it refers to.
 It returns